a-bishop25/Final-Project-Databases/README.md

 (Alternatively, open these files in PgAdmin and execute them manually.)
+Step 3:
-Step 3: Install Python Dependencies
+Install Python Dependencies
 Ensure you have the required libraries for ETL and the Dashboard: pip install pandas sqlalchemy psycopg2-binary plotly streamlit

+Step 4:
-Step 4: Load Data
+Load Data
 Run the Python loader.
 Note: Ensure DB_PORT in load.py matches your local Postgres port (default is 5432, this project uses 5433). python load.py

 You should see success messages for connecting and loading each table.
+Step 5:
-Step 5: Launch the Dashboard
+Launch the Dashboard
 Start the interactive application: streamlit run MuniBonds_dashboard.py

-The dashboard will open in your default browser (usually at http://localhost:8501).
+The dashboard will open in your default browser locally.
 How to Run the Analysis (SQL)
 If you prefer to run raw SQL queries instead of using the dashboard:
 Open your SQL client (e.g., PgAdmin, DBeaver).